open-telemetry/opentelemetry-specification/specification/api-tracing.md

   other remote request.
 * `CLIENT` Indicates that the span covers the client-side wrapper around an RPC or other remote request.
-* `PRODUCER` Indicates that the span describes producer sending a message to a broker.
+* `PRODUCER` Indicates that the span describes a producer sending a message to a broker.
 Unlike client and server, there is often no direct critical path latency relationship between producer and consumer spans.
 A `Producer` span ends when the message was accepted by the broker.
 While logical operation of the